-If the Bee is your first wheel, I recommend starting out on the lowest ratio - the lower band on the lowest ratio range, and the upper band on the largest flyer whorl.
+If the Mach II is your first wheel, I recommend starting out on the lowest ratio - put the drive band on the largest flyer whorl.

 The First Steps...

 With nothing on the bobbin, practice treadling as described earlier until you can start and stop the wheel going the direction you want.